Skip to main content

 }

 Article 17 gives individuals the right to request deletion of their personal data.
-In a intent-based pipeline, this creates a specific challenge: you need to erase data across multiple systems and ensure the person is not re-collected by future signals.
+In an intent-based pipeline, this creates a specific challenge: you need to erase data across multiple systems and make sure the person isn’t re-collected by future signals.

 Implement a suppression list.
 When someone exercises their right to erasure, delete their data from all systems and add a hashed version of their email to a suppression list.
 Before writing any new enriched contact data, check this list.
-If there is a match, discard the record.
+A match means you discard the record.

 // Suppression check before storing enriched data